 One of the most common struggles in the detox process is dealing with yeast overgrowth.
 It is common even in children who have not begun detox because mercury suppresses immune function, so the body can't control yeast.

 Many parents are familiar with it and may think they need to stop detox until the yeast is gone, but it delays the detox process that corrects immune function.
 Others are concerned about yeast flare-ups during detox and may be apprehensive to begin, which is understandable, but fungal overgrowth is common in mercury poisoning.
 The key isn't to avoid detox but instead to learn how to manage yeast overgrowth so you can detox.

-It does get better with adequate chelation. but it takes time.
-Yeast will become much easier to control with less anti-fungal and eventually it will go away entirely.
+It does get better with lots of detoxes, but it takes time.
+In the meantime, managing goes a long way so you can continue to detox.
+Yeast will become much easier to control with less anti-fungal, and eventually, it will go away entirely.

-Some don't use anything that is actually a chelator.
-It takes a sulfur-thiol molecule to bind to or grab onto metals and escorts them out of the body.
-In addition to that, most protocols don't use anything that crosses the blood brain barrier.
-If you don't get a chelator into the brain the mercury isn't going to come out.
-None of them are using half-life to maintain steady levels of chelators, if they use chelators at all.
+Other protocols don't use things that can bind metals.
+It takes a sulfur-thiol molecule to grab onto metals and escorts them out of the body.
+In addition to that, most protocols don't use anything that crosses the blood-brain barrier.
+If you don't get a chelator into the brain, the mercury won't come out of it.
+None of them are using half-life to maintain steady levels of chelators if they use chelators at all.

-In addition to respecting the half-life of chelators to maintain a steady level, this protocol also uses support supplements to nourish the body, protect against oxidative stress and make chelation more comfortable.
-High doses are never used which can cause a lot of symptoms.
-This is completely avoidable when Andy's dosing and timing recommendations are followed.
+In addition to respecting the half-life of chelators to maintain a steady level, this protocol also uses support supplements to nourish the body, protect against oxidative stress and make detox more comfortable.